Policy · Creativity · Game

 outside in.

-Each week, Bystance gives you a lens — a company or organisation — and a principle to consider from a policy perspective.
+Each fortnight, Bystance gives you a lens — a company or organisation — and a principle to consider from a policy perspective.
 Shape your policy suggestion to address the principle through the lens of that company.
+In the week that follows, you encapsulate someone else's response to the same prompt in a concise slogan.

 Thinkers from